For more complete global maglev coverage visit: http://www.maglevboard.net/

 Hyundai-Rotem (Korean) Urban Maglev webpage (go to Railway Systems > Products > MAGLEV's) 9/5/08

 20th International Conference on Magnetically Levitated Systems and Linear Drives, 15-18 December '08, San Diego, CA, 8/5/08

-Offer of Participation for novel German maglev system - Details at website, currently only in German, 8/4/08
+Offer of Participation.
+Details at website, currently only in German, 8/4/08

 Guideway Transportation System with Integrated Magnetic Levitation Suspension, Stabilization and Propulsion Functions, USPTO Patent Application, 20080148991, 7/4/08